South Korea's ex-leader Park abused power to gain bribes, prosecutor tells court

 Media reported Park said she did not want a jury trial.
 Defendants have the right to be tried by a jury although its decision is not binding and can be changed by the presiding judge.

-Many Park supporters were seen on the court grounds and at the entrance of the holding facility where Park has been held, waving the national flag and demanding her release.
+Many Park supporters were seen on the court grounds when Park arrived and at the entrance of the holding correctional facility where Park has been held, waving the national flag and demanding her release.

 The first day of the trial comes two weeks after the election of President Moon Jae-in, who has promised to get tough on chaebol bosses who commit crimes.